jasonzhang2022/algorithm/src/main/java/jason/algorithm/recursion/readme.md

 (C0-1)*(C1-1)...*(Cn) where Ci is the children size at level i.
 This is not a problem for binary tree.
 But it is a problem for multi-way tree.

+#Analysis of iterative IN ORDER traversal of binary tree.
+need to understand the node expand logic

 #Analysis of iterative post-order traversal of binary tree.
 We have to use the generic iterative approach.
 When we traverse from child to parent, we need to take action on parent node by calling consumer.